CoBUG/SlideShows/PF - Part 2 of PF Style Configs.markdown

 A rule that would block traffic from a Windows box would look something like this:

 ```
-block in on $ext_if from any os "Windows"
+block return in on $ext_if proto tcp from any os "Windows"
 ```
 ---